-8 Are there any general exceptions from antitrust law for certain types of vertical restraints?
+8 Are there any general exceptions from antitrust law for certain types of agreement containing vertical restraints?
 If so, please describe.

-The chapter I prohibition will only apply to a vertical restraint that has an 'appreciable' effect on competition within the UK.
-Paragraph 2.18 of the OFT's Guidance Note on Agreements and Concerted Practices states that, in determining the appreciability of a restraint, the OFT will 'have regard to' the European Commission's De Minimis Notice (see EU chapter), which provides that, in the absence of certain 'hard-core' restrictions such as price fixing or clauses granting absolute territorial protection, and in the absence of parallel networks of similar agreements, the Commission will not consider that vertical agreements have an 'appreciable' effect on competition provided market shares of the parties' corporate groups for the products in question do not exceed 15 per cent.
+The chapter I prohibition will only apply to a vertical restraint that has an 'appreciable' effect on competition within the United Kingdom.
+Paragraph 2.18 of the OFT's Guidance Note on Agreements and Concerted Practices states that, in determining the appreciability of a restraint, the OFT will 'have regard to' the European Commission's De Minimis Notice (see European Union chapter), which provides that, in the absence of certain hard-core restrictions such as price-fixing or clauses granting absolute territorial protection, and in the absence of parallel networks of similar agreements, the Commission will not consider that vertical agreements have an 'appreciable' effect on competition provided market shares of the parties' corporate groups do not exceed 15 per cent for the products in question.